AlokSwaminathan/embsec2024-design-challenge/README.md

 ## Bootloader

 The `bootloader` directory contains source code that is compiled and loaded onto the TM4C microcontroller.
 The bootloader manages which firmware can be updated to the TM4C.
-When connected to the fw_update tool, the bootloader checks the version of the new firmware against the internal firmware version before accepting the new firmware.
+When connected to the fw_update tool, the bootloader checks the version of the new firmware against the internal firmware version before accepting the new firmware along with the integrity of the firmware.

 The bootloader will also start the execution of the loaded vehicle firmware.